How to Spend a Magical 3 Days in Seville (2024)

 In the twelfth century, the Almohad rulers established their capital in Seville and built new palaces on this site.
 However, in 1248, Seville was taken by the Catholic Monarchs (los Reyes Catolicos) and the Alcazar became their primary residence.

-📌 Cool Fact: The Alcazar was the setting for important historical moments such as the wedding of Carlos V (the first Holy Roman Emperor) and Isabella of Portugal and some of the Game of Thrones scenes were filmed here too.
+😎 Cool Fact: The Alcazar was the setting for important historical moments such as the wedding of Carlos V (the first Holy Roman Emperor) and Isabella of Portugal and some of the Game of Thrones scenes were filmed here too.

-What to Expect in the Alcazar
+How to visit the Alcazar

-Important Information for Visiting the Real Alcazar of Seville
+Important information for visiting the Real Alcazar of Seville

 What to See in the Alcazar